Civil Rights in Research Activities

 For More Information on Civil Rights & Diversity

-The Office for Institutional Equity and Diversity (OIED) facilitates efforts to ensure equity and opportunity, and awareness of diversity issues by providing guidance, programming, and outreach.
-OIED oversees the complaint reporting and investigation process to ensure that students, faculty, staff and visitors are safe and not subject to further discrimination, harassment or retaliation.
+The Office for Equal Opportunity facilitates efforts to ensure equal opportunity by providing guidance, programming, and outreach.
+The Office of Equal Opportunity oversees the complaint reporting and investigation process to ensure that students, faculty, staff and visitors are safe and not subject to further discrimination, harassment or retaliation.
 Sheri Schwab, J.D.
 Vice Provost for Institutional Equity & Diversity and NC State Title IX Officer slschwab@ncsu.edu